BedanTakona/Week_3_IP/README.md

 # BEDAN TAKONA

 ## PROJECT DESCRIPTION
-This project is a personal portfolio.
+This project is a landing page for a fictional studio.
 It contains:

  * _A landing page_
  * _A personal description_